Lawrence-Chiappelli/Sudoku-Solver/README.md

 3. Run the following magic line:

 ```
-pyinstaller --hidden-import "matplotlib" --onefile GUI.py
+pyinstaller --onefile -w GUI.py
 ```

-My guess is that matplotlib is considered hidden because it's not being imported under GUI.py- the script that pyinstaller runs off of.
+It will generate the .exe under the "dist" folder, so make sure to cut+paste it into the parent directory.

 Just a fair warning- pyinstaller can be finicky.
 If using anaconda, install pyinstaller in the same anaconda virtual environment that you're using with this project.

+Also note: include `--hidden-import "matplotlib` to the above command if you are contributing and using matplotlib.
+It behaves very strangely, which may be in part due to it's several dependencies on other libraries.

 ## Compatability

 ### Computer Specifications
 Your computer requires very minimal processing power to run this application.

+However, there may be noticable lag when the program attempts to solve each puzzle *once*.
+As a vague benchmark: the easier puzzles takes roughly 1 second or less to solve on my PC.
+The hardest single puzzle takes about 5 seconds to solve.
+This area of performance should be considered moot nonetheless, as the algorithm is only run once and the duration may only last seconds.

 ### Operating System
-This application been tested on Windows 10 only.
+* **Windows 10**: Tested and working
+* **Linux**: Not tested
+* **MacOS**: Not tested